Zymjason/Zym-Jason-s-personal-blog/README.md

 # Zym-Jason-s-personal-blog
-In this program,I will share some nice software in the Github,If you know some useful software welcome tell me in the Issues.
+In this program,I will share some nice softwares in the Github,If you know some useful softwares welcome telling me in the Issues.